 1. Get a smart meter

 Monitoring your energy use will help you to establish how well your house performs and where savings need to be made.
-British Gas can install this smart meter for free for customers.
+British Gas can install a smart meter for free for customers.

 The most popular renewable energy sources for period properties are solar and wind, but drawing energy from the ground and air are also possibilities.
 However, while renewables can give considerable savings on your bills, they can also have a negative impact on your home’s appearance, so make sure you have all the facts before investing.

-Unlike open fires, which lose most of their heat straight up the chimney, wood-burning stoves store their warmth and radiate it throughout the room.
+Unlike open fires, which lose most of their heat straight up the chimney, wood-burning stoves are sealed to the room, meaning they use less fuel and radiate the heat throughout the room.